jasonkiss/web-standards/guidance/quick-reference/a11y-content-editors.md

 *   **For video and audio, provide descriptive text alternatives.**

-    Video, audio, and audio-video content need descriptive text alternatives that include all meaningful information conveyed visually or aurally.
+    Video, audio, and audio-video content need text alternatives that describe all meaningful information conveyed visually or aurally.

 *   **For videos with audio, provide captions.**